EFI-Customs/Motronic-1.3-Speeduino-Compatible-Project/README.md

 If you are running factory ignition and you have the cylinder 1 pulse sensor attached (image link here: https://www.r3vlimited.com/board/filedata/fetch?id=7225671) you need to unplug the sensor from the engine harness.

 The Motronic PCB's support individual coil-on-plug for up to 4 cyl engines (needs Cam Position Sensor retrofitted) and wasted-spark for 6-cyl engines.
+To retrofit a cam sensor you can re-use the cylinder 1 pulse sensor plug on the engine harness side.
+A MAX9926 VR Conditioner accepts two inputs (crank + cam).

 The principle remains similar for both platforms, but we will cover the most common Wasted Spark conversion for an M20.